Bladder cancer patient stories

 Kayleigh, bladder cancer patient

 Receiving the diagnosis was a very scary experience for me.
-I had no signs or symptoms of bladder cancer, to begin with.
-In December 2020, I went to the hospital because of a kidney stone and got diagnosed with bladder cancer, as they found a tumour.
-The tumour was muscle-invasive at this time, so the doctor started me on Bacillus Calmette-Guerin (BCG) treatment.
-After my first round of BCG, they had to remove two more tumours, and I then had a second round of BCG during the summer of 2021.
-In November 2021, I had a cystoscopy that was clear, and I had some maintenance BCG in February 2022.
-Just in April of the same year, I had a second clear cystoscopy.
-I have been in really good health since the diagnosis, nothing has changed there, and I will just keep battling.
+I had no signs or symptoms of bladder cancer to begin with.
+In December 2020, I went to the hospital because of a kidney stone and got diagnosed with bladder cancer, as they found a tumor.
+The tumor was muscle-invasive at this time, so the doctor started me on Bacillus Calmette-Guerin (BCG) treatment.
+After my first round of BCG, they had to remove two more tumors, and I then had a second round of BCG during the summer of 2021.
+In November 2021, I had a clear cystoscopy, followed by maintenance BCG in February 2022.
+Just in April of the same year, I had another clear cystoscopy.
+Now, three years since being diagnosed and after completing all my BCG treatments with no recurrence, I consider myself cancer-free.
+I continue with my twice-a-year check-ups, including a CT scan and cystoscopy.

-I had no signs or symptoms of bladder cancer, so needless to say it caught everyone off-guard.
+I had no signs or symptoms of bladder cancer, so needless to say, it caught everyone off-guard.
 It was also very surprising to get the diagnosis because of no symptoms.
-The only reason why they found my tumour when they did was because of the CT scan for my kidney stone.
+The only reason why they found my tumor when they did was because of the CT scan for my kidney stone.

 As a family, we all stayed very positive, and I am so grateful for all the support they have given me.